-Originally from Clear Spring, Maryland, tenor David Myers, Jr. resides in South Portland and performs as a soloist with various choral groups throughout Maine and New Hampshire.
-He most recently appeared as "Slushie Guy" in University of Southern Maine's world premiere of Girl In Six Beats, a chamber opera in one act commissioned by Opera Maine with music by Daniel Sonenberg, and he performed as a featured soloist in December of 2017 with the Down East Singers and Bowdoin Chorus as they each presented Celtic Christmas concerts highlighting works by Desmond Earley.
+Originally from Clear Spring, Maryland, tenor David Myers, Jr. resides in Gorham, Maine and performs as a soloist with various choral groups throughout the New England area.
+In recent years, he appeared as "Slushie Guy" in the University of Southern Maine's world premiere of Girl In Six Beats, a chamber opera in one act commissioned by Opera Maine with music by Daniel Sonenberg, and he performed as a featured soloist with the Down East Singers and Bowdoin Chorus as they each presented Celtic Christmas concerts highlighting works by Desmond Earley.
 David's recent portrayals also include Fenton in USM's full staging of Nicolai's The Merry Wives of Windsor, Uriel in the Down East Singers' presentation of Haydn's The Creation, the Evangelist in the Bowdoin Chorus' production of J.S.
 Bach's St. John Passion, and both the drunken monk and the roasted swan in Orff’s Carmina Burana with the Lincoln Arts Festival Chorus.

 David has been praised for his "beautifully polished" tone and "attractive tenor sound" by former New York Times critic Allan Kozinn.
 Composer Aaron Robinson has described him as having "...an incredible voice, but even more so, such a humble and sincere nature to accompany it".